-EA Environmental Authorisation - Authorisation obtained on completion of an Environmental Impact Assessment in terms of the National Environmental Management Act.

-EMPr Environmental Management Programme - an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented and that positive benefits of the projects are enhanced.

-DAFF Department of Agriculture, Forestry and Fisheries - the national authority responsible for the agricultural, forestry and fishery sector and its management.

-DEANational Department of Environmental Affairs - the national authority responsible for the sustainable environmental management and integrated planning.

-DEA&DP Department of Environmental Affairs and Development Planning - the provincial authority for sustainable environmental management and integrated development planning.

-DWA Department of Water Affairs - the provincial authority mandated to enforce the Forestry Act.
-Permits for the removal or pruning of protected tree species eg Milkwoods must be obtained from this entity.

-CARA Conservation of Agricultural Resources Act (Act 43 of 1983) - provides for control over the utilization of the natural agricultural resources of the Republic in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants; and for matters connected therewith.

-ECA Environment Conservation Act, 1989 - To provide for the effective protection and controlled utilization of the environment and for matters incidental thereto.

-ECO Ecological Control Officer - independent site agent appointed by a proponent to observe and enforce environmental policies and principles on a development site.

-HWC Heritage Western Cape - Provincial body responsible for enforcing the National Heritage Resources Act in the Western Cape.

-NEMANational Environmental Management Act (Act 107 of 1998, as amended) - national legislation that provides principles for decision-making on matters that affect the environment.
+- EA Environmental Authorisation Authorisation obtained on completion of an Environmental Impact Assessment in terms of the National Environmental Management Act. - EMPr Environmental Management Programme an environmental management tool used to ensure that undue or reasonably avoidable adverse impacts of the construction, operation and decommissioning of a project are prevented and that positive benefits of the projects are enhanced. - DAFF Department of Agriculture, Forestry and Fisheries the national authority responsible for the agricultural, forestry and fishery sector and its management. - DEA&DP Department of Environmental Affairs and Development Planning the provincial authority for sustainable environmental management and integrated development planning. - DWA Department of Water Affairs the provincial authority mandated to enforce the Forestry Act.
+Permits for the removal or pruning of protected tree species eg Milkwoods must be obtained from this entity. - CARA Conservation of Agricultural Resources Act (Act 43 of 1983) provides for control over the utilization of the natural agricultural resources of the Republic in order to promote the conservation of the soil, the water sources and the vegetation and the combating of weeds and invader plants; and for matters connected therewith. - ECA Environment Conservation Act, 1989 To provide for the effective protection and controlled utilization of the environment and for matters incidental thereto. - ECO Ecological Control Officer independent site agent appointed by a proponent to observe and enforce environmental policies and principles on a development site. - HWCHeritage Western Cape Provincial body responsible for enforcing the National Heritage Resources Act in the Western Cape. - NEMA National Environmental Management Act (Act 107 of 1998, as amended) national legislation that provides principles for decision-making on matters that affect the environment.

-OSCA Outeniqua Sensitive Coastal Areas - Regulations enacted in terms of ECA that requires an application to the local municipality for a permit for activities on identified properties.

-SANParks South African National Parks - National authority that manages protected areas.

-INTRODUCTION
+1 INTRODUCTION

-Cape Environmental Assessment Practitioners (Cape EAPrac) was appointed by the applicant, Ideal Trading 301 CC to develop an Environmental Management Programme (EMPr) which will be used to promote and ensure environmental monitoring, control and management associated with any authorisation of the proposed Tergniet Retirement Village on Remainder of the Farm Zandhoogte No. 139, Stilbaai.
-This process is undertaken in terms of the National Environmental Management Act (NEMA, Act 107 of 1998, as amended).
+Cape Environmental Assessment Practitioners (Cape EAPrac) was appointed by the applicant, Daily Double Trading 447 cc to develop an Environmental Management Programme (EMPr) which will be used to promote and ensure environmental monitoring, control and management associated with any authorisation of Erf 3927 as part of the existing Patrys Development in Stilbaai-West.

+The Environmental Management Plan is a requirement in terms of the National Environmental Management Act (NEMA, Act 107 of 1998, as amended)1.